HaukeBartsch/dicom-meta-data-viewer/README.md

 ## Putting it all together

 The sender (SCU) will forward us a copy of each DICOM object.
 The receiver (SCP) will store it on disk and call our script "myScript.sh".
-Here an example:
+Here an content of an example myScript.sh:

 ```{bash}
 #/usr/bin/env bash